 Your physician and your nurse will give you instructions about post-hospital care.
 If you have questions about your diet, activities or other matters, or are not comfortable with your discharge instructions, please be sure to ask at this time.

-When you are ready to be discharged, a member of the health system staff will escort you to the exit and help you into the car.
+When you are ready to be discharged, a member of the hospital staff will escort you to the exit and help you into the car.

 Nursing staff, social workers, and case managers try to make your post-hospital care go as smoothly as possible.